robert17/iotf-rtd/docs/messaging/mqtt.rst

 .. _messaging.pem: https://github.com/ibm-messaging/iot-python/blob/master/src/ibmiotf/messaging.pem

 .. tip:: Some SSL client libraries have been shown to not handle wildcarded
-    domains, in which case - if you can not change library - you will need to turn off certificate checking.
+    domains, in which case, if you can not change libraries, you will need to turn off certificate checking.

 .. note:: The Foundation only supports **TLS v1.2 with AES 128 ciphers**.
 Please ensure your